typeof(1:5)

 #>

 Reference counting is why you should not worry too much about “R copies everything.”
 R copies only when it must: when an object is shared and you modify it.
-Patterns that look wasteful (passing large data frames into functions) are often free, because the function receives a pointer, not a copy.
+Patterns that look wasteful, like passing large data frames into functions, are often free, because the function receives a pointer, not a copy.
 The copy happens only if the function modifies the data, which idiomatic functional code rarely does.

 Exercises